ibm-cloud-security/appid-serversdk-nodejs/README.md

 ```
 Note:
 1. This call requires that the user is authenticated with Cloud directory identity provider.
-2. Make sure to set "Allow users to sign up and reset their password" to ON, in Cloud Directory settings that are in AppID dashboard.
+2. Make sure to set "Allow users to sign up and reset their password" to ON, in Cloud Directory settings that are in App ID dashboard.

 ### License
 This package contains code licensed under the Apache License, Version 2.0 (the "License").
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 and may also view the License in the LICENSE file within this package.